Roxy Reporter - Winter 2018

 To read the full article, visit www.inspiringteensmagazine.com/2017/09/09/reading-therapy-dogs/

-All of us at Roxy Therapy Dogs have such fond memories of these sweet dogs and they will be missed greatly by many.
+All of us at Roxy Therapy Dogs have such fond memories of these sweet dogs.
+They will be missed greatly by many.

 Cooper and Joelle